Clan Barrett: History

 By 1468 the Barretts had purchased Sir Robert Coll's estate lands at Ballincollig, extending and improving the site of Ballincollig Castle.
 In 1485, among other Welsh and Irish mercenaries, troops from the Barretts of Cork were hired and knighted by King Henry VII to fight in the Battle of Bosworth Field.
 According to legend, the accompanying clans rode 'swift Irish ponies' and overtook the opposing army's heavily armoured knights.
 After the battle was won, the King led the remaining forces back to Pembroke.

 By 1600 the Barretts had lost Ballincollig Castle due to infighting, with Sir Walter Coppinger gaining full ownership of the lands in 1630.
 By October 1601, the Barrett family acquired Castlemore (or Castle More; later called Castle Barrett), which had previously been owned by the Earl of Desmond.
 According to one Dr. Smith, it is said that Hugh O'Neill, Earl of Tyrone when marching to Kinsale asked who lived in the castle, and upon being told that the owner was a Barret, described as a 'good Catholic' whose ancient English family had owned the estate in Barretts Country for just over 400 years, the Earl swore in Irish: "No matter, I hate the English churl, as if he came but yesterday."
 The castle was damaged in 1645 by Oliver Cromwell's army.
 After the Battle of the Boyne in 1690, where Colonel John Barrett fighting on the side of the Jacobites lost to the Williamites, Castle Barrett was destroyed and 12,000 acres of Barrett land was forfeited.

 The first of the name in the United States was James Barrett, who landed in Charlestown, Massachusetts in about 1643.
 His home eventually was Malden, Massachusetts.
 His son, James, was in a troop of horse in King Philip's War.
 Another member of the family, James Barrett, was a colonel in the Lexington Alarm in 1775.

 Coat of arms

-The blazon of the Barrett coat of arms is: Barry of ten per pale argent and gules counterchanged; Crest: A demi-lion rampant sable, ducally crowned per pale argent and gules.
+The blazon of the Barrett coat of arms is: Barry of ten per pale argent and gules counterchanged; The crest is: A demi-lion rampant sable, ducally crowned per pale argent and gules.
 In layman's terms, this means that the shield is divided vertically into two halves, both halves striped horizontally red and white, with the colour changing at the mid point; while the crest is a black half-lion crowned with a red-and-white ducal coronet.

-The clan motto is: "Frangas non flectes: virtus probitas", whose meaning is commonly given as "Unbowed, Unbroken: Honour and Courage" but actually means "Break not Bend: The Virtue of Honesty".
+The clan motto is: "Frangas non flectes: virtus probitas", whose meaning is commonly given as "unbowed, unbroken honor and courage".